roadwarriorslive/Pipulate/README.rst

 :Author: `Mike Levin, SEO <http://mikelev.in>`_

 There's a reason spreadsheets remain as popular as they do in the face of far more capable database products.
-It's because spreadsheets have a superior API for humans.
-Their user interface (vs. SQL and such) is much more intutive.
-Okay fine, since people love their spreadsheets so much, let's let it be both the database and the reporting layer.
-But that business-logic layer... and that big-picture automation layer... no. Let those be Python.
-And so they shall be.
-If this strikes a cord with you, what are you waiting for?
-Let's get pipulating.
+It's because the spreadsheet user interface is designed for humans, so people like to have their corporate dashboards and stuff there.
+However as anyone who tried to build long-term durable automations around AppScript/VBA or in-spreadsheet functions like IMPORTHTML/XML can tell you, it's harder than it appears.
+There is a better way.
+Just do all the cool stuff on the back-end with Python-powered Pandas in Jupyter Notebook from an Anaconda install.
+I'll get you past the big OAuth login challenge in seconds.

 .. contents::